hayatoito/google-step-tsp/README.md

   appropriate code formatter, if you are not in confident.
 Don't try to format your code by yourself if a tool can do that.

-- I can review your code if your code is written in one of the followings: C++, Rust, Scala, Python 3, Python 2, Java, C, JavaScript, TypeScript, Haskell, OCaml, and Lisp.
-I can't promise to review your code if the code is written in other programming languages.

 ## FAQ

 This FAQ includes the questions and the answers in the past years, as is.
 Some Q/A might be obsolete for this year.
-Please use [GitHub Issues] for a new question.

 - Q. I found a typo in this document.